NVIDIAGameWorks/Streamline/docs/ProgrammingGuideReflex.md

         * Make sure MSHybrid mode is not enabled
     2. Check Reflex Low Latency’s default state is On in UI and in the Verification HUD
         * Use the Reset / Default button in UI if it exists
-    3. Cycle through the Reflex modes in UI and check that it matches with “Reflex Mode” in the Verification HUD
+    3. Cycle through the three (3) Reflex modes in UI ("Off", "On", and "On + Boost") and check that it matches with “Reflex Mode” in the Verification HUD
 5. Running Reflex Tests
     * For titles with DLSS Frame Generation (FG), turn FG to On
         1. Press `Alt + t` in game to start the test (2 beeps)